Inclusion & Mental Health Team

 The Inclusion and Mental Health Team are responsible for making sure children identified with additional learning, emotional or behavioural needs, have their needs met

 We have a set of core values which will help our pupils become creative, independent learners, working towards developing their potential in every aspect of their lives.
-The Inclusion and Mental Health Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.
+The Inclusion and Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.

 These values will give our children the skills to progress through their education and on into their working lives with a sense of achievement and self-worth.